North Iceland June 2024

 The rest of the day was spent around Lake Mývatn just trying to improve on the photos of the area's specialities.
 Barrow's Goldeneye, Harliquin Duck, Long-tailed Duck, Great Northern Diver etc, being fairly successful.

 As I find in Lesvos, Eastern Austria, a well know lake near me etc. the average bird photographer seems to have no tact!
-Instead of sitting in a car waiting for the birds to come close, they just jump out and charge to the waters edge scaring all the birds away.
+Instead of sitting in a car or hiding waiting for the birds to come close, they just jump out and charge to the waters edge scaring all the birds away.
 On one instance today by a lake, I was mostly hidden behind a mound of grass photographing Harlquin Ducks, Barrow's Goldeneye, Long-tailed Duck, Dunlin etc at close quarters, only to see a couple arive with cameras, charge up and sit by the edge of the lake photographing very little!

 Thursday 13 June (Reykjahlíð, Lake Mývatn)

 Early morning return to Húsavíc Harbour with a few Ptarmigan on the way.
 Sat in the car for a few hours watching the gulls on the beach to the south of the harbour, in the hope of a White-winged Gull, just one Glaucous Gull.
-Most of the afternoon spent photographing the same species again, Red-necked Phalarope, Slavonian Grebe, Barrow's Goldeneye, Harlequin Duck etc.
+Most of the afternoon spent photographing the same species again, Red-necked Phalarope, Slavonian Grebe, Barrow's Goldeneye, Harlequin Duck etc (Yawn!).

 A return visit in the evening to Höfői Woodlands to try and photograph the elusive Redpol, did manage to get decent shots of a female.
 On my Icelandic bird guide, this site is down as having Woodcock and I did put up from the woodland floor two possibles.
 Only issue is; there are Snipe continually drumming overhead and chipping from inside the wood, so not certain?
-Given 24 hours of daylight when would Woodcock rode?
+Given near 24 hours of daylight when would Woodcock rode?
 Snipe drum/chip all night long.

 Friday 14 June (Sauðárkrókur)